mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/Conceptual/Persisting History.md

 change.

-Backups utilize file-system block sharing when available, such as on APFS, and as such should be a relatively cheap operating to complete.
+Backups utilize file-system block sharing when available, such as on APFS, and as such should be a relatively cheap operation to complete.

 ### Snapshots